PsychoticElites/FExBarclays/README.md

 Our prototype completes the “Trackside Wayfinding” and “Second Screen Viewing at Trackside”, for Formula E. And, it also completes “iSight”, for Barclays.
 Please check the further sections to know more about these features in detail.
 Whole android application is built on .Net and Xamarin Framework, and hence, can also be ported across platforms like - iOS and Windows.

+> The libraries used in this project are mostly (if not all) Open Source and Free to use and distribute.
+The video streams used in this project are not owned by us and all the copyright belongs to the original author.
+This application was built for sole purpose of competing in [#UNITEDBYHCL Hackathon](https://www.hackerearth.com/sprints/unitedbyhcl/).
+We do not claim any copyright on the streams/external libraries.

 ## 2. Objectives
   - User Friendly Interface
 o A more engaging and easy-to-use Graphical User Interface for all types of users, ranging from developers to non-technical users. o Live feed of overall track, driver's view and more.

  - Trackside Wayfinding
 o Application provides clear and detailed annotated Google maps along with Street-View of the stadium facilities for easier navigation of users present at stand on the day of race. o It enables race-goers to find all the basic necessities like Restrooms, Cafeterias or Grandstands and easily navigate to them using Google Street Navigation.

 - Unified Application
 o Application provides both, user-friendly management and a near real-time view of the ongoing races. o Hub for all Formula - E activities such as "Upcoming Races", "Driver's Profile", "Track Overview", and constantly updated Formula - E News for Hardcore Fans.

 - User customized Live Feed
 o Users can choose Live-Feeds as their preferences. o User can choose between 4 different camera modes (specified by circuit's camera settings), like driver camera, track overview, TV camera and aerial feed.

 - Faster and More Efficient
 o Application is fast to boot-up and load all required data requested by user. o Application uses Cache to pre-fetch the resources. o Low RAM usage ensures efficient working of application. o Smoother animations and transitions during operation of application.

 ## 3. Challenges
  - ## Challenge 01 (Trackside Wayfinding)
      - As mentioned in the introduction section, we have successfully implemented the Trackside wayfinding for Formula E circuits.
 We have leveraged Google Maps and have incorporated it into our application to show the race-goers the important information about the area around them.
 Whether you need a restaurant to satisfy your hunger, or you need to find the closest restroom, or maybe you wanted to check out the Grandstand or Formula E headquarter, we’ve got you covered.